Dynamic restrengthening and fault heterogeneity explain megathrust earthquake complexity: Methods

-The preferred model is selected from an ensemble of 33 simulations which explore variations in (i) initial stress heterogeneity amplitudes ($\alpha$) and (ii) regionally constrained ratio of fault strength over maximum possible stress drop ($R_0$), which together govern the earthquake energy balance between the available energy release rate, which sustains rupture propagation, and the fracture energy required for continued rupture growth \cite{Kammer2024Earthquake}.
-The preferred forward simulation achieves variance reductions of 77\% and 55\% for onshore and offshore geodetic observations, respectively (Fig. \ref{Fig2:preferred_overview}a).
+The preferred model reproduces the overall slip pattern of the Tohoku-Oki earthquake.
+Despite not being a full-scale inversion, the model achieves variance reductions of 77\% and 55\% for onshore and offshore geodetic observations, respectively (Fig. \ref{Fig2:preferred_overview}a).
 It features a smooth slip distribution, with major slip concentrated updip of the hypocenter, and a triangular moment-rate function consistent with observations (Fig.~\ref{Fig2:preferred_overview}b).
-We capture the gradual seismic moment release during the earthquake's initiation phase, in contrast to previous dynamic models (e.g., \cite{Kozdon2013Rupture, Galvez2020Dynamic}).
+We capture the gradual seismic moment release during the earthquake's initiation phase, in contrast to previous dynamic models (e.g., \cite{Kozdon2013Rupture, Galvez2020Dynamic}, Supplementary Sec. ~`\nameref{SM2: Nucleation}'').
 Despite the simple slip distribution and moment rate release and the absence of imposed frictional heterogeneity, the model produces substantial rupture complexity, including variations in peak slip rate, rupture speed, and stress drop (Fig.~\ref {Fig2:preferred_overview}c-f), as reported in kinematic slip models (e.g., \cite{Yagi2011Rupture, Melgar2015Kinematic}).
-The model exhibits an asymmetric rupture pattern (Fig.~\ref {Fig2:preferred_overview}e), with initial southeastward propagation followed by updip and bilateral rupture, consistent with some kinematic slip models \cite{Yagi2011Rupture, Melgar2015Kinematic}.
-The model yields an average stress drop of 2.4~MPa, matching the average reported stress drop estimates \cite{Brown2015Static}.
+The model yields an average stress drop of 2.4~MPa, matching the average reported stress drop estimates \cite{Brown2015Static} (Supplementary Sec. ~`\nameref{SM3: Dynamic stress drop}'').
 The coseismic stress drop distribution from our model aligns with the major afterslip pattern of the Tohoku-Oki earthquake between 40-60 km depth \cite{Uchida2021Decade}, where negative stress drop is prominent at the downdip edge of the simulated rupture area.
+In the following, we examine four key dynamic rupture characteristics of the preferred model and their corresponding observational signatures.